One of the biggest obstacles every land investor has to wrestle with is finding the “market value” of vacant land.

-- When properties are located within a flood zone, the cost of flood insurance has to potential to be very expensive, and this added cost of property ownership can have a major impact on the feasibility of building a home on the property (and since many people buy land with the intent of building something on it, this is a very relevant detail).
-To get an idea for whether a property is situated within a flood zone, check out the FEMA website or FreeFlood.com and do a property search to see if your property is situated within or nearby a flood zone.
+To get an idea for whether a property is situated within a flood zone, check out the FEMA website or the Obie Risk Map and do a property search to see if your property is situated within or nearby a flood zone.

-Even though the data for valuing vacant land is sparse in most areas, there are still some alternative approaches that can help you zero in on a realistic value of the property you're evaluating.
-Here are a couple of tricks I use on a regular basis…
+Even though the data for vacant land appraisals is sparse in most areas, there are still some alternative approaches that can help you zero in on a realistic value of the property you're evaluating.
+Here are a couple of tricks I use regularly…

-This approach is far from perfect (for obvious reasons), but it does do one thing quite well… it will inform you of what kind of competition you're dealing with (and what those sellers expect to get out of their property).
-In other words – if you were to list your subject property for sale today, what other “deals” would you have to stand out against?
+This approach is far from perfect (for obvious reasons), but it does do one thing quite well, it will inform you of what kind of competition you're dealing with (and what those sellers are hoping to get out of their property).
+In other words – if you were to list your subject property for sale in this market TODAY, what other listings would you have to compete against?

 Take a minute and do the math.
-Once you understand what price your property will have to be listed for in order to look like the best deal on the market, this will give you a better perspective for the property's potential value in contrast to the current market (because if you're offering the best deal, it will theoretically be the first one to sell).
+Once you understand what price your property will have to be listed for to look like the best deal on the market, this will give you a better perspective of the property's potential value in contrast to what's currently available on the market (because if you're offering the best deal and advertising it well, it will theoretically be the first one to sell).

-This isn’t a foolproof method, but it does help to “tell the story” of what your subject property may be likely to sell for.
-When I call local real estate agents, I’ve found it can be helpful to say something like this:
+Again, this is far from a foolproof method, but it does help to “tell the story” of what the subject property may be likely to sell for.

 “Suppose I owned this property free and clear and I wanted to list it for sale with you today.
-What price would I have to list it for if we wanted this thing SOLD within the next 6 months?”
+What price would I have to list it for in order to sell it within 3 – 6 months?”

 This kind of statement tells the agent a couple of things:

-- You’re looking for a realistic idea of what it will take to sell this property quickly.
-You’re serious about getting this thing sold, and you want some honest answers.
+- I'm looking for a realistic idea of what it will take to sell this property quickly.
+I'm serious about getting it sold and I want some honest answers.

-- If this agent helps you – you may actually be willing to hire them for the job!
-This will encourage them to give you the time of day and offer up some legitimate answers.
+- If this agent turns out to be legitimately helpful, I may hire them for the job!
+This will encourage them to give me their time and offer up some legitimate answers.

-As you’re having these conversations, pay close attention to the prices they suggest.
-If they throw out some numbers that clearly aren't going to work for you, now is the time to figure that out (instead of after you’ve already bought the thing).
+As I'm having these conversations, I pay close attention to the prices they suggest.
+If they throw out some numbers that aren't going to work for me, now is the time to figure that out (instead of after I've already bought the thing).

-Another thing to keep in mind is that you might actually want to hire one of these people to list this property in the future.
-It doesn't hurt to start reaching out and making connections with agents on the front end like this… their services might actually come in handy.
+Another thing I try to keep in mind that I may want to hire one of these people to list this property in the future.
+It doesn't hurt to start reaching out and making connections with agents on the front end like this because their services may actually come in handy.

-My primary warning would be this: Don't put too much faith in any ONE agent's opinion.
-There are a lot of clueless real estate agents out there (especially when it comes to vacant land), so if you’re going to go through this exercise, make sure you’re getting input from at least 2 or 3 people (the more the merrier).
+Warning: Don't put too much faith in any ONE agent's opinion.
+There are a lot of clueless real estate agents out there, especially when it comes to vacant land.
+When I go through this exercise, I get input from at least 2 or 3 agents.

 An Appraiser's Perspective

-Rather than limiting this post to an investor’s (aka – MY) perspective on how to value land – I wanted to dig a bit deeper and understand land valuations from an appraiser’s perspective.
-I reached out to Ryan Lundquist (owner of Sacramento Appraisal Blog and a certified appraiser in the State of California) to get his input on how he would approach the task of valuing land.
+I reached out to Ryan Lundquist (founder of the Sacramento Appraisal Blog and a certified appraiser in the State of California) to get his input on how he would approach the task of valuing land.

-When it comes to real estate valuations, this guy's word carries a lot more weight than mine because he is working in this world every day.
-As an appraiser, he understands how one would approach this process using the conventional standards that are well-established in the real estate industry.
+When it comes to real estate valuations, this guy's word carries a lot of weight because he is working in this world every day.
+As a professional appraiser, he understands how to approach this process using the conventional standards that are well-established in the real estate industry.

-What are the first and most important factors you would look at to determine the ballpark value of a vacant land property?
+What are the most important factors in determining the value of a vacant land property?

 It’s honestly not easy to determine a ballpark value for a piece of land because there are so many factors to consider (as we'll get to below).
 Plus, since I hold a state license to appraise property, I have to actually support the values I give – whether I'm giving a verbal “ballpark” value or a full, written appraisal.
 I am essentially liable for any value I give, so that is why it can be challenging when people call me and say, “I don’t need a full appraisal, but just a quick value.”
 I get what people are asking, but since I actually have to support the value I give, it is more involved on my end.

-Let's talk about location, zoning and topography.
+Let's talk about location, zoning, and topography.
 Why are these things important?
-What is it about these three factors that would cause a property's value to go UP or DOWN?
+What about these three factors would cause a property's value to go up or down?

 Everyone knows real estate is about location.
 A site next to a toxic dump, for example, probably isn't going to fetch high dollars, but a vacant lot in an upscale neighborhood is going to be worth much more.

-In your opinion, is land a difficult type of real estate to value?
+In your opinion, is vacant land a difficult type of real estate to value?
 If so, why?

 It sometimes feels difficult because there are definitely fewer comps.
 Sparse data always makes for more challenging valuations.
 Since the bulk of my work involves lots that have already been improved, that is definitely part of why it takes me longer.